Anxiety Medication for Teens in Texas

 Adolescent psychiatry is different from that of adults, as a child’s brain is still growing and changing.
 As a result, great care is taken to ensure the type of medication and dosages used are safe and appropriate for your child.
 Check-ins are frequent with our licensed psychiatrists and nurse practitioners to ensure your teen’s well-being.
 We will help you and your teen get into the routine of safely using medications as directed.

-Please note that it can take up to six weeks for a medication to cause noticeable differences.
+Please note that it can take up to 6 weeks for a medication to cause noticeable differences.
 Adjustments may take time, but they are necessary for finding the correct dosage or combination of medications.

 Throughout treatment, our providers will help you and your teen set goals.
 Big goals are often broken down into smaller and more achievable goals.
 This prevents your teen from becoming discouraged or burning out, which renders treatment ineffective.
 Goals are not just for your teen, but yourself as well, to help improve relationships and encourage healthy habits.